 Kaitlin Folan.
 Kaitlin is a Senior Manager in the Assurance Practice at PricewaterhouseCoopers in Boston.
 She has worked in public accounting for over 8 years and specializes in the retail & consumer industry; serving multi-national, multi-billion dollar organizations.
 She is a graduate from Bentley University with an undergraduate degree in Corporate Finance and Accounting and a Masters in Business Administration.
 When Kaitlin is not crunching numbers she enjoys hiking, biking, traveling, and working in the yard with her boyfriend Michael.

 Cathy Freedberg.
-Cathy has a BS in Accounting from North Adams State College and is a seasoned professional with 20 years of nonprofit experience having worked and volunteered for organizations in a variety of positions (administrative, fundraising/development and program).
-Recent staff positions were with The Lionheart Foundation and the Jewish Community Centers of Greater Boston.
-Additional community involvement includes serving as a Board Member of Web of Benefit (a domestic violence organization) and the Needham Women’s Club; serving as a Needham Town Meeting Member; a committee member for the Needham Coalition for Youth Substance Abuse Prevention, the Needham Youth Resource Network, Needham Steps Up and the Massachusetts Coalition to Prevent Gun Violence.
-Past Board of Director positions have been with the Massachusetts Breast Cancer Coalition, Warmlines Parent Resources and Carter Center for Children.
-Raised in North Adams, MA and moved to Boston in 1977.
-Currently lives in Needham with her husband Richard.
-Their son, Andrew, attends the University of Denver.
+Cathy has a BS in Accounting from North Adams State College and is a seasoned professional with 25 years of nonprofit experience having worked and volunteered for organizations in a variety of positions (administrative, fundraising/development and program).
+Recent staff positions were with Web of Benefit, the Charles River Center, The Lionheart Foundation and the Jewish Community Centers of Greater Boston.
+Additional community involvement includes serving as a Board Member for Needham Steps Up and the Women’s Suffrage Celebration Coalition of Massachusetts.
+Also, currently serving as a member of the event committee for REACH Beyond Domestic Violence, the Charles River Center and Plugged In Band Program.
+Past Board of Director positions have been with Web of Benefit, the Needham Women’s Club, the Massachusetts Breast Cancer Coalition, Warmlines Parent Resources and Carter Center for Children.
+Served as a Needham Town Meeting Member and participated in a variety of committees for various nonprofit organizations during the past 15 years.
+Cathy is originally from North Adams, MA and resides in Needham with her husband Richard.

 Wally Higgins.
-Wally is a partner at the consulting group Shared Learning International.
+Wally is a partner at the consulting groups Nehoiden Partners and Shared Learning International.
 He has 30 years experience in organizational consulting, new business development, and new product delivery in both the U.S. and Latin America.
 At Polaroid for 23 years, Wally contributed to various new business development and technology start-up activities in the role of human resource and organizational professional.
 Wally completed his undergraduate studies at the University of Connecticut and received his MBA from Boston University.

 Jerome Tichner.
 Jerome is a senior associate in the law firm of McDermott Will and Emery LLP, based in the firm’s Boston office.
 He is a member of the Health Department.
 Jerry maintains a general health law practice, focusing on the representation of hospitals, health systems and other health care clients.
 Jerry has significant experience advising clients with regard to HIPAA compliance, fraud and abuse, licensing and other regulatory matters.
 Jerry was a member of the Health Law Task Force on HIPAA Preemption (with the Boston Bar Association); he continues his Boston Bar Association membership as well as membership in the American Health Lawyers Association.

 Carol Thomas.
-Carol is a Human Resources Business Partner for Xerox Corporation.
-She has 26 years of management experience in administration, sales, service, and human resources.
+Carol is a Human Resources Business Partner for Xerox Corporation, supporting North American Service Delivery.
+She has 31 years of management experience in administration, sales, service, and human resources.
 Her educational background includes an AB in Psychology from Smith College and an MBA from Simmons College.
-Carol is currently working on her Senior Professional in Human Resources certification.
 She is a certified Lean Six Sigma Green Belt.
-Her volunteer work includes 25 years of committee work and serving on advisory/governing boards in several non-profit organizations.
+Her volunteer work includes 30 years of committee work and serving on advisory/governing boards in several non-profit organizations.